zoometh/thomashuet/profiles/oxford/weekly-updates/README.md

     - *Arches Webinar: Introduction to Open-Source Software Projects*
 - in-person meeting with Jeremy, to work on the APAAME archive, has been postponed to Wed 23

+## *Michaelmas* term 2023

+### week -3

+- working on:
+    - Related resources
+        - *part of*: Conceptual model of the citation workflow
+    - Translation of the thesaurus
+        - working with the test instance
+    - APAAME IT settings / EAMENA integration
+        - Asked a meeting with Jeremy next week
+    - EAMENA install documentation for future national instance deployments
+    - In contact with Reuben for the Postgres direct access
+- Will and Ishiba asked for us to create an AWS EC2 instance they will use to install an Arches v7 following the doc Ash and I have created
+- Fixing bugs on our website (reCAPTCHA)
+- attended:
+    - *Arches & Coffee* meeting
+- Our common communication (ACHP organisation) has been accepted to the https://bhdc.earth/ conference (22-25 November)
+- News from GlobalKites?
+- Schedule my 10 days "career development" days during the second half of October

+### week -2

+-
+- preparing the Big Historical Data conference
+    - use of Jupyter notebooks (interactive, open source, etc.) ~ GitHub
+- working on fixing a bug in EAMENA
+- attended:
+    - *Arches & Coffee* meeting

+### week -1

+- Test with a new user named `eamenar` in read-only mode, developed by Reuben
+- Development of a workflow integrating Jupyter notebooks
+- quick proofreading of the French text of MOOC2 for the socials
+- working on fixing a bugs in EAMENA
+- the BU uploader, that previously accepted NA values in Disturbances is now fixed on Ash's VM.
+Ash will run other tests.
+Plan to udpdate the online version this end of the week.
+    - after what will discuss the best/fastest way to retrieve missing data
+- Durham asked for a new AWS instance for Syria
+- work on the BHDC paper with, mostly Alan (MAPHSA) and Ash
+- Recommended a paper submitted to our Oxford CAA session: Bijan is one of the reviewers.
+- attended:
+    - Chris Gosden retirement day
+    - *Arches & Coffee* meeting
+- will meet:
+    - Marie-Pier this afternoon (leaves, pension scheme)
+    - Rachel Smith, about Sistan / remote sensing, Friday 29 September
+    - Jeremy for the APAAME DB, Tuesday 10 October

 ---
 TODO: